Southwest Airlines crew detail engine explosion

-PHILADELPHIA (AP) — The flight crew on the Southwest Airlines jet that was forced to make an emergency landing in Philadelphia after an engine exploded has described the harrowing experience in their first joint interview.
+PHILADELPHIA (AP) — The flight crew on the Southwest Airlines jet that was forced to make an emergency landing in Philadelphia after an engine exploded described the harrowing experience in their first joint interview on Wednesday.

-Meanwhile in the cabin, flight attendant Rachel Fernheimer says she made sure to reassure passengers that everything would be OK.
+Shults, who was one of the first female fighter pilots in the U.S. Navy, said her military training helped her keep calm.

-Part of the engine shattered a window on the plane in April, causing 43-year-old Jennifer Riordan to be partially sucked out.
-She died later.
+Meanwhile in the cabin, flight attendant Rachel Fernheimer said she made sure to reassure passengers that everything would be OK.

 Most Read Business Stories